(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 The House Without a Christmas Tree

 CBS filmed this wonderful 1946-set period piece in 1972 on the same type of stark videotape that they used for soap operas.
 This is the only thing wrong with the heartwarming (and sometimes heart-wrenching) story of Addie Mills and her efforts to get her embittered, withdrawn father to buy her a Christmas tree; film would have given it a softer edge.
 As it is, there's an immediacy to it that makes it seem as if you are eavesdropping on the Mills' family life in the 1940s.
 Despite James Mills' misanthropy (and he is neither demonized nor sentimentalized), this is a nostalgic story filled with the everyday joys of post-war life before Christmas: buying a gift for the teacher, Christmas caroling, homemade decorations.
 Nobody's withdrawn in front of the TV playing Nintendo; these folks do something with their lives.
-Inspired three sequels of which The Thanksgiving Treasure (translated to videotape as The Holiday Treasure so CBS could sell it along with their Christmas line) was the best.
+Inspired three sequels of which The Thanksgiving Treasure was the best.
+Recently found a play version of the story online which delighted me until I discovered they had shoehorned a romantic subplot in about the school principal and Addie's teacher Miss Thompson.
+What does that even have to do with the story?

 Rudolph the Red-Nosed Reindeer